d2l-ai/d2l-en/chapter_convolutional-neural-networks/alexnet.md

 ## Reading Data

-Although AlexNet uses ImageNet data in the paper, in this example, we again use the Fashion-MNIST data set to demonstrate AlexNet.
-This is because training with ImageNet data would take too long.
-When reading the data, we introduced an extra step to expand the image height and width to 224 as used by AlexNet.
+Although AlexNet uses ImageNet in the paper, we use Fashion-MNIST.
+This is simply since training on ImageNet would take hours even on modern GPUs.
+One of the problems with applying AlexNet directly is that the images are simply too low resolution at $28 \times 28$ pixels.
+To make things work we upsample them to $244 \times 244$ (this is generally not very smart but we do so to illustrate network performance).
 This can be done with the `Resize` class.
-That is to say, before using the `ToTensor` class, we use the `Resize` class, and then use the `Compose` class to concatenate these two changes for easy invocation.
+We insert it into the processing pipeline before using the `ToTensor` class.
+The `Compose` class to concatenates these two changes for easy invocation.

 ```{.python .input  n=3}
 # This function has been saved in the gluonbook package for future use.